 Folding latches are quite stiff, but may loosen up with time

 Why you can trust Golf Monthly Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Motocaddy M5 GPS Electric Trolley Review

-Motocaddy kept us waiting but finally we got the chance to test the brand’s flagship electric trolley for 2020 and it did not disappoint.
+Motocaddy kept us waiting but finally we got the chance to test the brand’s flagship electric trolley and it did not disappoint.
 This new model, one of the best electric golf trolleys on the market, has a futuristic, minimalist frame design but also boasts the cutting-edge features to match.